raini35/timetable-repo/README.md

 **Total Time: ~15 hours**

 <a name="logic-behind-solution"></a>
-# 🧠 Logic Behind Solution:
+# 🧠 Logic Behind Solution
 The crux of the coding challenge was to present a list of events in a space-efficient way.
 I chose to do a monthly calendar format.
 I was able to do this because of three things: reformatting the data, css grid's feature to place events by coordinates, and stable sort that sorts first by start date and then duration.

 <a name="reformatting-data-into-an-object-of-objects"></a>